phetsims/a11y-research/issue-templates/description-design-template.md

 <details>
 <summary>Interactive Description</summary>

-## PDOM
+## State Descriptions for PDOM
-**Checked items have PDOM structures identified & determined**
+**Checked items have names & structures identified & determined**
 - [ ] Dynamic objects that warrant their own name and description in the Play Area
-- [ ] All interactive objects and their PhET types (e.g., sliders, buttons, etc.)
+- [ ] All interactive objects and their interaction types (e.g., sliders, buttons, etc.)
-- [ ] New interaction types (i.e., new PDOM components or patterns) in this sims, or check:
+- [ ] New interaction types in this sim (i.e., no existing design pattern), or check:
   - [ ] There are no new interaction types in this sim

 ## [State Descriptions](url to section design doc)
 **Checked items drafted & ready for implementation**
 ### Static State Descriptions
+- [ ] Heading Outline (Sign Posts) & Navigation Order (Interaction Points)
 - [ ] Static screen summary
-- [ ] Initial sim-specific interaction hint (place in own paragraph)
+- [ ] Initial sim-specific interaction hint
 - [ ] Headings for objects/groups in Play Area
-- [ ] Labels for interactive elements
+- [ ] Names & interaction types for interactive objects
-- [ ] Heading outline & Focus Order
-- [ ] Help text for interactive elements
+- [ ] Help text for interactive objects

 ### [Dynamic State Descriptions](url to section design doc)
 **Checked items completed in design document**